EarthScope/dataselect/doc/dataselect.md

 IU   COLA 00   LHZ   *     2008,100,10,00,00 2008,100,10,30,00
 </pre>

+<p ><b>Warning:</b> with a selection file it is possible to specify multiple, arbitrary selections.
+Some combinations of these selects are not possible.
+See <b>CAVEATS AND LIMITATIONS</b> for more details.</p>

 ## <a id='input-list-file'>Input List File</a>

 <p >A list file can be used to specify input files, one file per line.
 The initial '@' character indicating a list file is not considered part of the file name.
 As an example, if the following command line option was used:</p>